ErnieTech101/WSJTX_Announce_Maker/README.md

 - In a CMD window, go to the directory you created and saved the files into.
 - Run the script `python Announce_wav.py`
 - Here's how it goes:
--

 --- Edge-TTS Neural Announcer (Voice: en-GB-SoniaNeural) --- Output Format: WAV (48kHz, 16-bit, Mono, 768kbps)
 Type 'exit' to quit.

 ========================================
 Enter the announcement text: New CQ Zone on Band
-Enter filename (e.g. 'alert01'): CQZoneOnBand
+Enter filename (e.g. 'alert01'): CQZoneOnBand       <- Hey, put in whatever you want!
 Downloading neural audio for: 'New CQ Zone On Band'...
 Success!
 Saved as: C:\WSJTX Sounds Project\CQZoneOnBand.wav